theshadow27/docs-mcp-server/README.md

     Remember to replace `"sk-proj-..."` with your actual OpenAI API key and restart the application.

-2.  **Run the CLI:**
+3.  **Run the CLI (Requires Docker):**
+    To use the CLI commands, you can run them inside a temporary container:
     ```bash
+    docker run --rm \
+      -e OPENAI_API_KEY="your-openai-api-key-here" \
+      -v docs-mcp-data:/data \
+      ghcr.io/arabold/docs-mcp-server:latest \
-    npx -y --package=@arabold/docs-mcp-server docs-cli <command> [options]
+      npx docs-cli <command> [options]
     ```
     (See "CLI Command Reference" below for available commands and options.)

-This method is ideal for one-off executions or when integrating the server into other tools.
+This method is ideal for integrating the server into other tools and ensures a consistent runtime environment.

 ## CLI Command Reference